 IBA continues to invite feedback from market participants on all aspects of the development of the U.S. Dollar ICE Bank Yield Index, including the input data and the Index methodology.
 Respondents are requested to provide their feedback by email to IBA at [email protected]

-Provided that the outcome of testing continues to be satisfactory, IBA plans to take steps to prepare for the potential launch the Index in the latter part of 2020.
+Provided that the outcome of testing continues to be satisfactory, IBA plans to take steps to prepare for the potential launch of the Index.
 Please note that the timings associated with producing the Index could be materially impacted by the COVID-19 pandemic and stakeholders’ abilities to engage with IBA on the development of the Index, in particular the banks whose data is necessary to determine the Index.

 There is no guarantee that IBA will continue to test the U.S. Dollar ICE Bank Yield Index, be able to source data to derive the Index or publish the Index in the future.
 Users of LIBOR should not rely on the potential publication of the U.S. Dollar ICE Bank Yield Index when developing and executing transition or fallback plans.

 IBA publishes on a daily basis a file containing the latest ICE Bank Yield Index test results (together with U.S. dollar LIBOR data for equivalent tenors).

 You can access the test results webpage here.